On February 9th, 2021,

-Besides these Hokkaido is a bird-watcher’s paradise, where there are often sightings of the Stellar sea eagle and the Blakinston’s fish owl in addition to a whole other host of flying friends.
+Besides these Hokkaido is a bird-watcher’s paradise, where there are often sightings of the Stellar’s Sea Eagle & White-tailed Eagle in winter, as well as the Blakinston’s Fish Owl in addition to a whole other host of flying friends.

-Incredibly, most of these animals can be seen in Shiretoko, the eastern peninsula of Hokkaido.
+Incredibly, some of these large mammals and birds of prey can be seen in Shiretoko, the eastern peninsula of Hokkaido.
 Most of the peninsula is a protected national park, and year-round sightings of different animals is possible.
-Incredibly, even whale-watching tours are popular here and you can catch a boat to see various marine mammals, including sperm whales, orcas, and even dolphins.
+Incredibly, even whale-watching tours are popular here and you can catch a boat to see various marine mammals, including Sperm Whales, orcas, and even dolphins.

 Ayaka’s Hokkaido Wildlife Spotting Tips